Graceville, Florida: Geography

-The approximate coordinates for the City of Graceville is located at (30.959044, −85.513280).

 Florida State Road 2 and Florida State Road 77 are the two main highways through the city.
 FL SR 2 runs from west to east through the center of town, leading east 7 mi to Campbellton and west 10 mi to Esto.
 FL SR 77 runs from south to north through the center of town, leading northeast 22 mi to Dothan, Alabama via a connection with Alabama State Route 109, and south 12 mi to Chipley.

 Jackson County is a rural community primarily composed of business in agriculture, manufacturing, service, and retail trade.
 In addition, many government facilities are located within the county, including a federal prison and three state correctional institutions.
 Elevation ranges from 50 to 330 ft above sea level.
 Marianna is 185 ft above sea level.

 Soil composition ranges from sandy to clay base.
 The most typical soil is sandy loam.
 Jackson County has a vast deposit of nearly pure limestone.
 The county abounds in lakes including Lake Seminole, Compass Lake, Merritt's Mill Pond and Ocheessee Pond.
 The Chattahoochee River-Apalachicola River, which is navigable and has a nine-foot channel depth, forms the county's eastern border.
 The Chipola River flows south through the center of the county.